rajrishav1/SmartFit-AI-Gym-Equipment-Occupancy-Detection-System/README.md

-# SmartFit – Real-Time Equipment Availability Tracking at ASU Gym
+# SmartFit AI: Gym Equipment Occupancy Detection System.

 This project focuses on solving the problem of long wait times for gym equipment at ASU by using **real-time pose estimation** to monitor equipment usage.